adQuid/lords-court-2/README.md

 #### Assets
-The provided assets folder needs to be put in the out folder, alongside all the code.
+The provided assets folder and maps folder need to be put in the out folder, next to  all the code.